$L^p$-modules and $L^p$-correspondences: Introduction

 \item Proposition \ref{Kasp} in which we show that the standard $L^p$-module of a nondegenerate approximately unital $L^p$-operator algebra $A$ satisfies the $p$-version of Kasparov's theorem (Theorem 15.2.12 in \cite{wegge-olsen_2004}):

 \end{enumerate}

 The definition of ``adjointable'' maps from an $L^p$-module to itself naturally gives rise to the concept of $L^p$-correspondence (Definition \ref{mainLpcorrresD}).
-Since representations of C*-correspondences on pairs of Hilbert spaces are, in some sense, well behaved with respect to the interior tensor product (Theorem 4.14 in \cite{Delfin_2022}), we deduce from there an analogous interior tensor product construction for the $L^p$ case (see Definition \ref{TensorLpCorres}).
+Since representations of C*-correspondences on pairs of Hilbert spaces are, in some sense, well behaved with respect to the interior tensor product (Theorem 4.14 in \cite{Delfin_2022}), we deduce from there an analogous interior tensor product construction for the $L^p$-case (see Definition \ref{TensorLpCorres}).
 Having all these tools at our disposition while working with $L^p$-correspondence provides evidence that we should be able to carry an analogue of the usual Fock representations and the Fock space construction (see Definitions 4.1 and 4.2 in \cite{kat2004}) for $L^p$-correspondences.
+This is currently being carried as a separate project that will use some of the results given in this paper.